cdigby/esp-swarm-attestation/README.md

 ## Building and flashing the prover software
+The prover software is contained in the `prover` directory.
 To configure the build, modify the definitions in `components/sa_config/sa_build_config.h`.

 There are two global definitions which you may want to modify.
 In particular, `NODE_ID` must be unique for each prover node that the software is built for:
 | Definition | Description |